henningjp/TestRepo/PULL_REQUEST_TEMPLATE.md

 Describe the actions you performed (e.g. text you typed, commands you ran, etc.), and describe the results you observed.

-Please attach here any python test sessions or image captures of testing in other wrappers.
+Please attach here any python test sessions or image captures of testing in other wrappers.* ]
--->

 ### Applicable Issues

-[Enter any applicable Issues here.
-Use ``Closes #????`` if this PR closes an open issue.]
+[ *Enter any applicable Issues here.
+Use ``Closes #????`` if this PR closes an open issue.* ]